/

 (1+3+0+2+2)/6x5= 0,26x100=26%

-Bounce rate shows how often users give up on a task, for example filling out payment details.
-To learn the reason why users bounce, you should combine this metric with some of the attitudinal metrics we are going to discuss below.
+The bounce rate shows how often users give up on a task, such as filling out payment details.
+To learn why users bounce, combine this metric with some of the attitudinal metrics we will discuss below.

 Collecting data for behavioral metrics is quite easy.
-Moreover, in automatic mode, without involving an interviewer or observer in the process.
-You can collect data for behavioral metrics in web analytics and application analytics, based on user sessions on the site, search history, bug tracking, and so on.
-So this is an easy and inexpensive way to start tracking UX metrics.
+Moreover, it can be done automatically without involving an interviewer or observer.
+You can collect behavioral metrics data in web analytics and application analytics based on user sessions on the site, search history, bug tracking, and so on.
+So, this is an easy and inexpensive way to start tracking UX metrics.

 You can also track these metrics with the help of other UX research methods: observation, A/B testing, eye tracking, usability testing.